danielsaatchi/EMIT/README.md

 - `preprocess.py`: Script for data preprocessing.
 - `train_model.py`: Script for training the machine learning model.
 - `evaluate_model.py`: Script for evaluating the trained model.
-- `notebook.ipynb`: Jupyter notebook documenting the entire workflow.
+- `notebook.ipynb`: Jupyter notebook documenting the entire workflow in one single file like instruction.

 ## Instructions
 1. Clone the repository: